 Black Bear Trail

 The Black Bear Trail is a difficult shared-use trail connecting Deer Creek Canyon Park and Hildebrand Ranch Park.
+Seasonal closure in effect February 1-July 31.
 View Black Bear Trail Map

 Buffalo Creek Recreation Area

 The Buffalo Creek Recreation Area includes trails and recreational opportunities within Pike National Forest, and connects to Pine Valley Ranch Park.
 View Buffalo Creek Region Map